-For one year, photography and especially outdoor, portrait and travel photography play a central role in our life.
-Not only we want to immortalize the best moments of our trips but also we want to share our travel impressions and the beauty of nature with you.
+For one year, photography and especially outdoor, portrait and travel photography has been a central part of our lives.
+Not only we want to immortalize the most beautiful moments of our travels and adventures, but also we want to share our travel impressions and the beauty of nature with you.

 Therefore we like to invest in good and reliable travel photography gear.